Pharmacy_Banner

 • Substantial investment has been made in our new purpose-built facilities, including clinical simulation suites, a hospital ward, and counselling rooms, to allow students to develop their professional and clinical patient care skills.

-• The learning approach from Interprofessional Education (IPE) prepares students to enter the health workforce, where teamwork and collaboration are crucial skills.
-IPE has been promoted by international health organisations to promote teamwork and enhance the quality of patient care while improving health outcomes.
+• The learning approach from Interprofessional education (IPE) prepares students to enter the health workforce, where teamwork and collaboration are important competencies.
+IPE has been promoted by international health organisations, as part of a redesign of healthcare systems to promote teamwork and enhance the quality of patient care while improving health outcomes.

 • Learning alongside experts in research, allowing students to see how our award-winning, real-world research projects such as work to support uniform washing for healthcare professionals during the Covid-19 pandemic and dried blood-spot analysis make a difference to patient care.